Kleo-Karap/My_tattoo_chatbot/hw1/README.md

 extracted turns.Concerning the dialogue collection procedure followed in the original dataset (SGDD), synthetic implementations of a total of 45 services or APIs over 45 domains were created.
 Their simulator framework interacts with these services to generate dialogue outlines, which are a structured representation of dialogue semantics.
 They then use a crowd-sourcing procedure to paraphrase these outlines to natural language utterances. </p>

 **Design Purpose**
-<p>The datasets were designed for developing and testing models for dialog slot-filling tasks in the context of task-oriented dialog systems.Speciffically they were designed for SpanConveRT dialogue slot filling model, which frames the task as a turn-based, intent-agnostic span extraction task, making the slot-filling task independent of other system components.</p>
+<p>The datasets were designed for conversational pretraining for dialog slot-filling tasks .Speciffically they were designed for SpanConveRT dialogue slot filling model, which frames the task as a turn-based, intent-agnostic span extraction task, making the slot-filling task independent of other system components.</p>

 **Annotation** <p>
 <p>RESTAURANTS-8K:Each training example is a dialog turn annotated with the slots requested by the system and character-based span indexing for all occurring values. </p>